FlorianRudolf/sfc/README.md

 ## Meta data

+Specified global meta data:
+ * SFC_DEFAULT_KEY_ID -> Integer (Key ID)

+Specified file meta data:
+ * SFC_SIZE -> Integer

+Specified file instance meta data:
+ * SFC_FILEPATH -> String
+ * SFC_MODIFICATION_TIME -> String (ISO Timestamp)
+ * SFC_ACCESS_TIME -> String (ISO Timestamp)
+ * SFC_CREATION_TIME -> String (ISO Timestamp)
+ * SFC_CHANGE_TIME -> String (ISO Timestamp)
+ * SFC_OWNER_USER_ID -> String
+ * SFC_OWNER_GROUP_ID -> String

 ## Serialization

--> base64 encoding
+All binary data within the database is base64 encoded.
+This is especially true for encrypted data.

 ## Encrypted hash mapping

 Needed for fast file identification.

-## RS-Hashes
+## RSECC-Hashes

 Hashes are important tools for file identification and verification, especially in forensic applications.
 Hashes are binary values which are usually represented using a hexadecimal digits.
 Theoretically, every (same-sized) value represents a hash for a valid file.
 For example, an MD5 hash has a size of 128 bit, so every 128 bit value (theoretically) represents an MD5 hash for valid file.
 If, for some reason, one or more bits within a hash flip, the error cannot be detected or even corrected.

-Therefore, SFC introduces Reed-Solomon-Hashes (in short RS-Hashes) by using Reed-Solomon error-correcting codes.
-So, instead of MD5, RS-MD5 is used and so on.
+Therefore, SFC introduces Reed-Solomon-Error-Correcting-Codes-Hashes (in short RSECC-Hashes) by using Reed-Solomon error-correcting codes.
+So, instead of MD5, RSECC-MD5 is used and so on.
 The hash is extended by an error-correcting Reed-Solomon code with one fourth of the size of the hash.
-For example, RS-MD5 extends the 16 byte (128 bits) MD5 hash with an additional 4 bytes (32 bits) of error-correcting Reed-Solomon code.
+For example, RSECC-MD5 extends the 16 byte (128 bits) MD5 hash with an additional 4 bytes (32 bits) of error-correcting Reed-Solomon code.
 A MD5 hash of 86fb269d190d2c85f6e0468ceca42a20 will be extended by 0e4e03a6.
-The recommended representation is 86fb269d-190d2c85-f6e0468c-eca42a20/0e4e03a6.
+The recommended representation of the RSECC-MD5 is 86fb269d-190d2c85-f6e0468c-eca42a20/0e4e03a6 (cluster by 4-byte blocks).

 Note: This concept should intuatively be called ECC-Hashes (due to the use of error-correcting codes), however the term ECC-Hash is used in the community for Eliptic Curve Cryptography.
+RS-Hash can be confused with Robert Sedgewick's string hashing algorithm.
+Therefore the name RSECC-Hash is used.

 # Data Models/Database Layout